oracle/pgql-lang/pages/pgql-1.1-spec.md

  - Identifiers (used for e.g. graph names, property names, etc) take the form of an alphabetic character followed by zero or more alphanumeric or underscore (i.e. `_`) characters.
  - Single quoted strings (used for string literals) consist of:
-     - a starting single quote
+     - A starting single quote.
-     - any number of characters that are either:
+     - Any number of characters that are either:
-         - not a single quote, a new line character, or a backslash character
+         - Not single quote characters, new line characters, or backslash characters.
-         - an escaped character
+         - Escaped characters.
-     - an ending single quote
+     - An ending single quote.
- - Unsigned integers consist of one or more digits
+ - Unsigned integers consist of one or more digits.
- - Unsigned decimals consist of zero or more digits followed by a dot (`.`) and one or more digits
+ - Unsigned decimals consist of zero or more digits followed by a dot (`.`) and one or more digits.

 ## Escaped Characters in Strings